mlpack/mlpack/CONTRIBUTING.md

 and how the proposed content changes and/or expands functionality in mlpack.
 Content includes source code, documentation, and other material such as images and datasets.
 The pull request must justify the proposed content in the description.
-Using coding assistants or tools like Large Laguage Models (LLMs) does not grant additional privileges or reduce our expectations.
+Using coding assistants or tools like Large Language Models (LLMs) does not grant additional privileges or reduce our expectations.

 Each contributor is responsible for the proposed content, regardless of where